Hughes-Genome-Group/deepC/tutorials/README.md

 The tutorials use the *current_version* scripts for tensorflow 1.14.
 If you are running on 1.8 just switch the script links to the legacy version.

-In addition, we wrote wrapper scripts that perform standard preprocessing and downstream visualization tasks for deepC from the command line.
-These are written in R, software and data requirements are outlined below.

-## Access

 Checkout the html files from your repo clone or download the html files.
 It has some plots that lead to a bigger file size so gitHub can't visualize it straight online.
 Alternatively run the R markdown files within e.g. Rstudio.

-### Tutorials

 1) [Predicting and plotting chromatin interactions](./tutorial_predict_and_plot.html)